 Homemade Gelatin Gummy Dog Treats with Carob Powder

-These carob Easter gummy dog treats are made using shaped silicon moulds as individual Easter treats.
-Gummies can also be made as set-and-slice treats in a pan.
-The process is the same for either method, other than slicing of course.
-Easy peasy and doggone delicious either way.
+These carob Easter gummy dog treats are made using shaped silicon moulds (affiliate link) as individual Easter treats.
+Gummies can also be made in a pan as set-and-slice treat.
+The process is the same, other than slicing of course.
+Easy and doggone delicious either way.

 - 1 cup cool water or unseasoned low-sodium chicken stock